 Over the last 25 years, all three local authority arts services have gained significant experience in the development and support of nationally recognized arts and disability programmes.

 This report explores arts and disability provision in Clare, Mayo and Galway City, profiling projects and programme pathways for disabled persons to access the arts.
 It highlights current and potential barriers to sustaining and developing arts and disability provision.
 It also considers a framework for future development that is flexible and can be adapted for different local authority contexts and guide progress for different stakeholders.

-Ceara Conway is the curator and coordinator for the Embrace Arts and Disability Programme.
+Carmel Ryan is the coordinator for the Embrace Arts and Disability Programme.